-If you’d like to remove the .html extension, head over to Stores > Configuration (under Settings) > Catalog > Search Engine Optimization.
-At the top of the page, select the right Store View you want to adjust the settings for.
-Next, you’ll find the fields Product URL Suffix and Category URL Suffix.
+If you wish to delete the .html extension, go to Stores → Configuration → Catalog → Search Engine Optimization.
+Then, click the Store View you wish to modify the settings for.
+Next, you’ll see the fields labeled Product URL Suffix and Category URL Suffix.

-Both fields have .html value.
-Removing that value from both fields will lead to URLs that look like:
+Both have the .html value.
+Deleting that value from both fields will result in URLs that look like:

 - http://example.com/category for category page

 Moreover, it's a good idea to use the top-level product URL without including category and subcategory hierarchy in the URL itself.
 By default, your URL may look like this: